opobla/ola_plus/app/docs/index.rst

 Welcome to API OLA+'s documentation!
 ================================
-This is doc for the OLA+ Restfull API.
+This is doc for the OLA+ Restful API.

 The core of the API is the management of two entities: Higher Education Institutions (HEI), Learning Opportunities Specification (LOS), and the relationship between them.